-Johnson said people on fixed incomes have been among those most affected by the 40-year-high inflation rates, which means benefit payments have not kept pace with rising prices this year.
+Mary Johnson, policy analyst and editor at the Senior Citizens League, said people on fixed incomes have been among those most affected by the 40-year-high inflation rates, which means benefit payments have not kept pace with rising prices this year.

 For most beneficiaries, the coming increase will still fall short of what recipients need to catch up with price increases on food and other consumer goods, Johnson said.
 Already, 37% of participants surveyed by the Senior Citizens League said they received low-income assistance in 2021.
 That is more than double the 16% who were receiving needs-based assistance before the pandemic.